kubewarden/community/security-self-assesment.md

 6. **OCI Registry**: stores and distributes Kubewarden policies as OCI artifacts, separate from the cluster environment.
-7. **kwctl** CLI utility: command-line utility to interact with policies outside of the cluster.
+7. **kwctl** CLI utility: command-line utility to interact with policies outside the cluster.
 It uses the same libraries as the policy-server binary.
 It:

    - Pulls, pushes policies from and to OCI registries.